 Newsflash – An explosion on the Colonial Pipeline killed one and injured several others on Monday.
 This is the second disruption of the Colonial Pipeline in two months.
 Again, gasoline prices will jump and shortages may occur.
-Gas lines had begun to form on my way to work this morning.
+Long lines at gas stations had begun to form on my way to work this morning.
 See the blog I wrote following the pipeline's last disruption.
 Colonial Pipeline's Disruption of Supply

 Assume you own a home and have a roof that is not leaking, but should be replaced.
 It will cost $7,000 to replace.
 Your furnace is leaking gas and it will also take $7,000 to replace.
 Your real estate agent encourages you to complete a simple renovation costing $7,000 because it would add $50,000 to the value of your home.
 Your budget is limited to $7,000.
 Would you choose to replace your furnace, add a roof, or renovate your home?

 This describes the dilemma confronted by our leaders when choosing whether or not to invest in improving our infrastructure.
-The need for maintenance increases as our infrastructure ages.
-This channels funds away from expanding our infrastructure.
+The need for maintenance increases as our infrastructure ages, which prevents funds from being earmarked toward expanding our infrastructure.
 Most infrastructure spending is done at the state level.
 In 1965 states spent approximately 3% of their GDP

 Everyone acknowledges we have a problem.
 As mentioned in Part I of this blog, the American Society of Civil Engineers